 3. Boxing Relieves Stress

 There are many effective ways to manage stress, from breathing techniques to meditation, cold therapy (such as an ice bath or swim in the ocean), listening to music, and my personal favourite – letting out some frustration on a punching bag.
 I like to call this controlled aggression in a safe environment.
 Many people believe that combat is in our DNA.
 Our primal genes are programmed to do it.
 Now, I’m certainly not saying that we should be fighting one another, in fact, quite the opposite.
 I’m not condoning violence or aggression but the martial arts gym is a great way to channel your energy safely and effectively to minimise harm (to yourself and others) and maximise the physical and mental health benefits.
 Plus, knowing self defence is a great confidence-booster.
-Finally, the endorphin release that accompanies a strenuous workout is off the charts during and after a boxing session.
+Finally, the endorphin release that accompanies a strenuous workout is another one of the clear benefits of boxing.
 You’ll ride the high for the rest of the day.

 4. Boxing Fires up the Heart and lungs